This article has links to products and services we love, which we may make commission from.

 Today, your destination is the Isle of Skye.

-Beginning in Fort William, your route takes you past the Glenfinnan Viaduct, which you will recognize from the Harry Potter films.
+Your route begins in Fort William and takes you past the Glenfinnan Viaduct, which you will recognize from the Harry Potter films.

 The road towards Mallaig gives you views over the Isles of Eig, Muck, and Rhum, and you will catch glimpses of sands so white that you will think it is the Caribbean.

-Mallaig itself is a small Highland fishing village where the Jacobite Steam train arrives and departs from.
+Mallaig is a small Highland fishing village from which the Jacobite Steam train arrives and departs.

-You will spend the next two nights on Skye, giving you plenty of time to explore the island and all it has to offer.
+You will spend the next two nights on Skye, which will give you plenty of time to explore the island and its attractions.

 Day Three – Stunning Isle of Skye